FormerLurker/ArcWelderLib/readme.md

 * Example: ```ArcStraightener "C:\thing.aw.gcode" --mm-per-arc-segment=0.5```

 #### Max Arc Segment MM
 This is the maximum length an arc segment can be.
+Similar to --arc-segments-per-r, but is used in different firmware.
+This has replaced and has a slightly different meaning than --mm-per-arc-segment in newer versions of Marlin 2.0.

 * Type: Value (millimeters)
 * Default: 1.0